linuxwizard/cyberpanel-to-googledrive/README.md

-# cyberpanel-to-googledrive
+# cyberpanel-backups-to-google-drive
-Bash script to automate  uploading the backups to the Google drive
+Bash script to automate uploading the latest CyberPanel backups to the Google drive